ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>An introduction to productionizing a machine learning model using APIs and Docker.</blockquote>

 <h3>4.
-18 Docker Commands That Will Make You a Better Developer - <a href="https://medium.com/javarevisited/18-docker-commands-that-will-make-you-a-better-developer-90ab823dc852" target="_blank" rel="noopener noreferrer">link</a></h3>
+Docker Multi-Container Deployment with GitHub Actions in Laravel - <a href="https://medium.com/@mahfuz34/docker-multi-container-deployment-with-github-actions-in-laravel-42e8971b0165" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Javarevisited`**
+✍️ **posted by `Mahfuzur Rahman`**

-<blockquote>Docker is an essential tool used in software development to build, ship, and run applications across various environments.</blockquote>
+<blockquote>In today’s tech world, applications often rely on multiple interconnected services (containers) to function seamlessly — think of a web…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>